Guide

 • Keep a simple missed-call log so no lead is forgotten.

-Calls & SMS quick check
+Take the Calls & SMS quick check

 Quick check